JbitA/Railguard/railguard-mm/README.md

 # RailGuard-MM

-**RailGuard Multimodal Monitoring — a predictive edge-AI platform for railway condition monitoring.**
+**RailGuard Multimodal Monitoring — a predictive edge-AI platform for railway condition monitoring.** Made by Jarkko Ahtiluoma and uploaded to Github 21.8.2026.

 The name **RailGuard-MM** combines **RailGuard** (railway condition and infrastructure monitoring) with **MM** (**Multimodal**), reflecting the synchronized fusion of machine vision, multi-point vibration, GNSS, environmental context, and time-series modeling used throughout the system.